dfinnis/RainyDay/README.md

 When planning a cycle trip for the day, I want to find out what the weather is going to be like.
 <br />
-However, to do this I have to look up the weather at multiple locations along my route,
+However, to do this I have to calculate when I will be where, then look up the weather at multiple locations along my route,
 <br />
-and estimate when I will be where, inevitably this is inefficient and inaccurate.
+inevitably this is inefficient.

 I built an automated weather forcast for a specified route.
 <br />